xalaida/laravel-nuxt-docker/README.md

 Instead of
 ```
-docker-compose exec php-cli php artisan migate
+docker-compose exec php-cli php artisan migrate
 ```
 Now available 'from' alias
 ```
-from php-cli php artisan migate
+from php-cli php artisan migrate
 ```

-**If you want to reinstall laravel from scratch with the fresh version, use the following commands:**
+**If you want to reinstall laravel from scratch with a fresh version, use the following commands:**

 Remove the old laravel directory and create the new empty one
 ```